east-sussex-county-council/Escc.EastSussexGovUK/README.md

 Our CSS and JavaScript files are minified using [YUI Compressor](https://github.com/yui/yuicompressor) and concatenated on-the-fly using our own EsccWebTeam.Egms project.

+The printer icon used in our CSS was made by [Yannick](http://yanlu.de).
+It's from [flaticon.com](http://www.flaticon.com) and licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 Master pages
 ------------